mwermelinger/kattis-guide/input.md

 If each test case consists of a single line, the simplest approach is to loop over each line of the standard input, which is `sys.stdin`.

-If the input is one integer per line and all integers are to be added, the solution becomes:
+Returning to the example, if the input is one integer per line and all integers are to be added, the solution becomes:
 ```py
 from sys import stdin